eProsima/Fast-DDS-docs/docs/use-cases.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`above example <discovery_server_major_scenario_setup>` presents a *single point of failure*, that is, if the *server* falls there is no discovery.
+The :ref:`above example <discovery_server_major_scenario_setup>` presents a *single point of failure*, that is, if the *server* fails there is no discovery.
 In order to prevent this, several servers could be linked to a *client*.
-By doing this, a discovery failure only takes place if *all servers* fail, a more unlikely event.
+By doing this, a discovery failure only takes place if *all servers* fail, which is a more unlikely event.

-We must make sure that the each server has a unique **Prefix** and *unicast address*.
-In the example below we have
+The following values have been chosen in order to assure each server has a unique **Prefix** and *unicast address*:
-chosen:

 .. csv-table::
     :header: "Prefix", "UDPv4 address"